 A second version of this technical article will establish additional considerations for an MDM in an enterprise grade environment, where extra technical challenges may arise, like massive request throughput or real time master data updates, and also why these topics may become mandatory to achieve some kind of business purposes.

 What is master data?

-People talk about master data, but what is really master data?
-Is it a name for all the relevant data for a company and specially for a business?
+People talk about master data, but what is master data really?
+Is it a name for all the relevant data for a company and especially for a business?
 No. Although master data is relevant, it is much more than that.

 What master data should I manage?